Entorkrasniqi/portfolio3.0/README.md

 ## About Me

-I am a Software Engineer with a focus on web development.
-Currently studying ICT at Metropolia University of Applied Sciences, majoring in Software Engineering and minoring in Cybersecurity.
+I am a second-year Information Technology student at Metropolia University of Applied Sciences, specializing in software engineering and my minoring is cybersecurity.
+I have experience in project execution, such as network configuration, software applications and web applications.
+Additionally, I thrive in collaborative environments and excel at problem-solving.

 ## Technologies Used